Gayathri-051998/password-reset-backend/README.md

    ```bash
    npm start
    ```
+   npm run dev
 ## Usage
 1. Register a new user by filling out the registration form.
 2. Log in with your credentials.
-3. If you forget your password, click on the "Forgot Password" link and follow the instructions to reset your password.
+3. If you forget your password, click on the "Forgot Password" link and follow the instructions to reset your password. requesting for reseting password "request-reset".....reset the password using "password-reset"
 4. After resetting your password, you can log in with your new password.